rmerkel/P/README.md

  0.25	| Table of pointers to instructions
  0.26   | 'var' parameters; pass by reference
  0.27	| Fixed typo in varparam.p
+ 0.28	| Bit-wise operations

 ## Design and implementation notes

-* To support passing strings, or more generally, arrays to write[ln], a count is passed with each parameters, 1 for scalers, N for the string or array length.
+* To support passing strings, or more generally, arrays to write[ln], a count is passed with each parameter, 1 for scalers, N for the string or array length.
 * Need to make "()" manditory for subroutine declaractions and calls.
 * Need to add "var" subroutine parameter types.
 This requires the ability to create var types so that expresson results can be passed by reference, and so subroutines know to deference these references.
+* No set operations, but using bitwise operators, bit_and/or/xor/not in their place.

 ## Author
     Randy Merkel, Slowly but Surly Software.